by Rachel Wang

 Even though woodblock printing studios operated independently of the original painter, the artists we remember today were aware of the limitations of the process and used them to their strength, achieving the foremost goal of composition: clearly expressing the idea by creating a hierarchy underlying the vital reduction of clutter by simplification.

-The black&white 35mm format works similarly for this visual approach.
+The black and white 35mm format works similarly for this visual approach.
 The smaller film size affords less descriptive power both in terms of graphical detail and tones, contributing to a more mysterious outcome.
 The lack of gradation also helps to maintain the breadth, the broad effect of the image by combining neighbouring large patches of light and dark into larger structures on the image plane - especially compared to the more factual, detail-oriented, fragmented rendering of the modern digital camera.
-Black&white film offers another step of abstraction: apart from cropping, scaling and flattening reality on the paper, by removing colour, what remains is only the colour of our dreams: black, white and the greys in-between.

 Finally, grain, the smallest visual element of the print, serves a dual purpose: first, like the texture of the Japanese rice paper, it helps to unify the features of the composition.
 Secondly, it is the smallest compositional element, adding yet another step of abstraction from reality, almost like looking at the image through a veil.